benj-sic/benjaminsiciliano.com/scripts/README.md

 ## Files

 - `generate-social-card.js` - Script to generate a social card image of the network visualization
+- `generate-all-social-images.js` - Comprehensive script to generate all social media images
+- `SOCIAL_IMAGES_GUIDE.md` - Complete guide for all social media images and their use cases
 - `README.md` - This documentation file

 ## Social Card Generation